RicardoJPC8/Pneumologia/src/site/notes/Updating 2023 - Resumo dos novos estudos deste ano.md

 >The trial had several strengths, including the pragmatic design that included participants with all forms of RR-TB.
 There are also some limitations, such as the open-label design that could explain the higher than expected unfavorable status rate in the standard-care group.2 The study findings are consistent with two previous trials, showing that short BPaL regimens without moxifloxacin or clofazimine are superior to standard care3,4 and support regulatory applications to make them routinely available.
 >
 >In an accompanying Editorial, Diacon offers a cautionary, must-heed warning: antimicrobial resistance has plagued TB care since the first antimicrobial trials.
 Accordingly, careful antimicrobial stewardship and pharmacosurveillance must accompany this novel RR-TB regimen to contain the inevitable mutations that will otherwise lead to the next generation of highly drug-resistant TB.

+>[!Example]- Progression-Free Survival, and Local-Regional Control in Patents with Locally Advanced Non-Small Cell Lung Cancer Treated With Chemoradiation and Durvalumab (ES Lebow, JAMA Network Open 2023)
+In this cohort study, the authors evaluated the association between tumor mutational burden (TMB) and clinical outcomes in 81 patients with locally advanced non–small cell lung cancer (NSCLC) treated with chemoradiation and consolidative durvalumab.
+Patients with TMB-high status had significantly improved local–regional control and progression-free survival outcomes compared with those with TMB-low status..
+The results of this study suggest that analysis of TMB may serve as a pivotal biomarker in the ongoing management of patients with locally advanced NSCLC.

 Extra:
 [[Alergologia Respiratória/Updating Asma a partir de 2022\|Updating Asma a partir de 2022]]